Data Sharing & Archiving

-Placing data in a dedicated repository is the preferred method of archiving publicly releasable datasets and code (e.g, data associated with published articles) since it allows for data reuse and citation and enables research reproducibility.
-See the page on Data Repositories for how to get started finding one.
+Placing data in a dedicated repository is the preferred method of archiving publicly releasable datasets and code (e.g., data associated with published articles) since it allows for data reuse and citation and enables research reproducibility.
+See the Data Repositories page for how to get started finding one.

 Although the risk of data loss is low in dedicated data repositories (namely, those that have explicit acknowledgements regarding data storage and how long data will remain available), it is always advisable, where possible to retain an offline copy of the data.
 This is especially true for general purpose cloud storage that, unlike a dedicated data repository, allows for unintended modifications and deletion of files.

 Various guidelines govern data retention requirements, depending on the kind of data and its use (e.g., financial information, data used for patent applications, etc).
 Unless otherwise specified, the following guidance applies to research data in general: